hamalainenilmari/Big-Data-Platform/assignment-1-894931/reports/Assignment-1-Report.md

 ### 5. Platform deployment

 The platform is deployed and hosted in Google Cloud Platform with two virtual machines, one for mysimbdp-dataingest and one for mysimbdp-coredms.
 The tenant data sources are expected to be geographically distributed as the domain is transportation (taxi trips etc), meaning that the data would be sent to this platforms Kafka server from different locations.
 The platform is designed for ingesting real-time data streams data row by row.
 Network bandwith in the platform hosted in GCP is 16Gbps between the platform components (dataingest, coredms) and 7Gbps between the platform and tenants.
 If one data row was 80 bytes of size, this would theoretically mean approximately 10 million rows of data in a second.
-The platforms hardware can not handle this much of data, but we can say the the platform network bandwidth will not be a bottleneck.
+The platforms hardware can not handle this much of data, but we can say that the platform network bandwidth will not be a bottleneck.

 If there was only one tenant and it is located in the USA (e.g the Chicago Taxi Data), the platform would also be physically hosted on USA near Chicago in Google data centers.
 For multiple tenants located in multiple continents, the platform would also need to be distributed geographically.
 Additionally edge clouds could do some data processing first to enchase performance.
 The transportation data could also be first be sent to a tenants own server, and then forwarded to this platforms Kafka server.